Rosalee McGee: Uncovering the falsehood

-While meeting with Willie McGee’s grandchildren in an effort to learn more about the case, the author Alexander Heard was shown photographs of a light-skinned black woman, who the relatives informed him was their grandmother, or the mother of Willie’s children.
+While meeting with Willie McGee’s grandchildren in an effort to learn more about the case, the author Alexander Heard was shown photographs of a light-skinned black woman, whom the relatives informed him was their grandmother, or the mother of Willie’s children.
 The woman’s name was Eliza Jane Patton McGee, not Rosalee.
-Further investigation revealed that Eliza and all of Willie’s children left Mississippi immediately following their father’s arrest, which meant that the women who presented herself as Rosalee McGee, was neither his wife nor the mother of his children.
+Further investigation revealed that Eliza and all of Willie’s children left Mississippi immediately following their father’s arrest, which meant that the woman who presented herself as Rosalee McGee, was neither his wife nor the mother of his children.

 Heard realized that many people knew of this deception, including the Civil Rights Congress.
 By 1950, even Mississippi newspapermen were aware that there were two women in Willie’s life.
-One idea posed by relatives was that they wanted a "prettier picture, probably, of Willie" as a “married man with children, something to pull for sympathy.”
+One idea posed by relatives was that they wanted a "prettier picture, probably, of Willie" as a "married man with children, something to pull for sympathy."